Stockholm Arlanda Airport: Aircraft hangars and maintenance facilities

 SAS Technical Services, TUI fly Nordic and Priority Aero Maintenance have large aircraft hangars and maintenance facilities at the airport.
 SAS Technical Services is headquartered at Arlanda and has hangar facilities suitable for widebody aircraft up to the size of Boeing 747-400s.
 The first part of the hangar complex was built to handle SAS' fleet of DC-8s.
 There are a number of positions on each side of the building initially built to handle the type.
 The hangar space are now used mostly for Boeing 737s and A320s.
 The Boeing 747 hangar was inaugurated at the time when Scandinavian Airlines received their first Boeing 747s in the early 1970s.
 It is large enough to handle a Boeing 747 and two 737 sized airplanes at the same time.
 The offices of SAS Technical Services are situated in connection with the hangars.
 In the early days of the airport these hangars provided heavy maintenance for members of the KSSU group, which included KLM, SAS, Swissair and UTA.
 A number of other airlines, such as Thai Airways International, also maintained their aircraft in those hangars.
 Now the main user is Scandinavian Airlines.
 TUI fly Nordic has a hangar able to handle their largest aircraft, the Boeing 787-9.
 Priority Aero Maintenance has its facilities in the eastern part of the airport.
 They provide heavy aircraft maintenance for a number of aircraft including MD-80, a common type to be overhauled by the company.

 There is also a hangar in the southern part of the airport, built by the former Swedish domestic airline Linjeflyg.
 It is used mainly by regional aircraft.

 Helicopter hangars and maintenance facilities are found at the very eastern part of the airport operated by Patria Helicopters.

 Other facilities

 Swedavia, the Swedish airport management company, has its head office in the airport control tower facility.
 The company Sollentuna Cabin Interiors has its head office in Hangar 4 at Arlanda.

 Oxford Aviation Academy has a flight simulator centre for some of the most common airliners of today (like Boeing 737) at Arlanda.
 Arlanda has hangars and aircraft maintenance facilities operated by SAS Scandinavian Airlines and Priority Aero Maintenance.
 TUI fly Nordic based at the airport also has a large hangar for widebody jets.
 There is also a helicopter repair facility operated by Patria Helicopters.
 There are four hotels at the airport (Clarion Hotel Arlanda Airport, Radisson Blu Arlandia Hotel, Radisson Blu SkyCity Hotel and Rest and Fly); in addition there are several hotels nearby with transfer buses.
-A decommissioned Boeing 747 jumbo jet renovated into a hostel, the Jumbo Stay (formerly Jumbo Hostel), is located at the entrance to Arlanda Airport but is now closed.